What is this website about?

 I tried to search for one on the internet but I didn’t find any.
 So I decided to create one.

 The problem looked fairly simple.
 I know what my vocal range is.
-If I know what is the range of a song that I want to sing, then I can make the computer tell me how much to shift the notes!
+If I know the range of the song I want to sing, then I can make the computer tell me how much to shift the notes!
 Eurica!
-I started collecting the database of vocal ranges for songs.
+I started collecting a database of vocal ranges for songs.

-While I was busy with preparing the database I talked with some musicians that I knew personally to check if they had any similar problems to mine and if they were looking for solutions.
+While I was busy preparing the database I talked with some musicians that I knew personally to check if they had any similar problems to mine and if they were looking for solutions.
 Here is where community power showed itself.
-People started giving me suggestions on what other features might be useful to add to my service after I prepare my database.
+People started giving me suggestions on what other features might be useful to add to my service after I prepared my database.

-Some people wanted to find which songs they can comfortably sing in karaoke, some were looking for challenges, some for a part in a musical.
+Some people wanted to know which songs they could comfortably sing in karaoke, some were looking for challenges, some for a part in a musical.
 One of the vocal teachers I talked to was struggling to put together repertoires for her students based on their musical genre preferences and singing capacities.
 There was one common thing in all of these requests.
 People wanted to find songs to sing based on their vocal range.
 And that’s what I’ve built.

 The website started with two main features.
-Both features first require a user to enter their vocal range.
-After that either users can explore songs based on the song genre and difficulty or they can find any particular song through the text search and check in which key it will be optimal for them to sing the song.
+Both features first required a user to enter their vocal range.
+After that users can either explore songs based on the song genre and difficulty; or they can find any particular song through the text search and check in which key it would be optimal for them to sing the song.

-On top of that I started trying to add more features which can come at hand along the way.
-First I added links to youtube videos, lyrics and music sheets, then interactive vocal range test, then the artist ranges, and so on.
-I will be adding more things and features if people will be actively using the service.
+On top of that, I started trying to add more features that could come in handy along the way.
+First I added links to youtube videos, lyrics, and music sheets, then the interactive vocal range test, then the artist ranges, and so on.
+I will be adding more things and features if people actively use the service.